Xander Zayas: Professional career

-Under the Top Rank banner, Zayas made his professional debut against previously undefeated (1-0) Genesis Wynn on October 26, 2019, at the Reno-Sparks Convention Center in Reno, Nevada, winning via first round knockout (KO).
+Under the Top Rank banner, Zayas made his professional debut against previously undefeated (1–0) Genesis Wynn on October 26, 2019, at the Reno-Sparks Convention Center in Reno, Nevada, winning via first round knockout (KO).
 He recorded two knockdowns prior to the stoppage.
-A month later, Zayas made his second appearance on November 30 with repeat performance of his debut, this time against Virgel Windfield.
+A month later, Zayas made his second appearance on November 30 with a repeat performance of his debut, this time against Virgel Windfield.
 Like his previous match, he scored two knockdowns.
-Zayas’ first decision win was over Corey Champion, put boxing his opponent throughout four rounds for the unanimous nod.
+Zayas’ first decision win was over Corey Champion, out boxing his opponent throughout four rounds to win via unanimous decision.

 On February 28, 2020, Zayas had his first fight as a professional in Puerto Rico, scoring a third-round technical knockout over Marklin Bailey.
 Following a lengthy hiatus caused by the COVID-19 pandemic, he returned to action by defeating Orlando Salgado in the first round on September 4, 2020.
 The following month, Zayas scored a first-round technical knockout over Anthony Curtiss.
-Zayas opened the 2021 season by earning an unanimous decision over James Martin in February, going on to score consecutive technical knockouts over DeMarcus Layton and Larry Fryers to close the first half.
+Zayas opened the 2021 season by earning a unanimous decision over James Martin in February, going on to score consecutive technical knockouts over DeMarcus Layton and Larry Fryers to close the first half.
 He concluded 2021 with six fights, outscoring José Luis Sánchez in September before scoring consecutive technical knockouts over Dan Karpency and Alessio Mastronunzio.

 Zayas opened 2022, a year where his stated goal is to enter the world ranks, by going the distance to eight rounds for the first time against Quincy Lavallais.
 He was scheduled to fight for a regional title in the co-main event of a Top Rank card on the eve of the Puerto Rican Day Parade, but withdrew due to a viral infection.
 On August 13, 2022, Zayas defeated Elías Espadas by technical knockout in five rounds to win the NABO super welterweight championship.

+Zayas was scheduled to face Patrick Teixeira at The Theater at Madison Square Garden in New York on June 8, 2024.
+Zayas won the fight by unanimous decision with the scores 100–90, 100–90, 99–91.

+Zayas was scheduled to face Damian Sosa at The Theater at Madison Square Garden in New York on September 27, 2024.
+He won the fight by unanimous decision.

+At the same venue on February 14, 2025, Zayas stopped Slawa Spomer in the ninth round.

+WBO super welterweight champion

+Zayas vs. Garcia Perez

+Zayas faced Jorge Garcia Perez for the vacant WBO junior middleweight title in New York, on July 26, 2025.
+He defeated Garcia Perez by unanimous decision with all three judges scoring the bout in favor of Zayas, 116–112, 118–110, and 119–109.

+WBO and WBA super welterweight championship unification

+Zayas vs. Baraou

+In his first defense of the WBO super welterweight title, Xander Zayas is scheduled to face WBA super welterweight champion Abass Baraou in a championship unification bout on January 31, 2026, in San Juan, Puerto Rico.